the purplethread encourages self-empowerment & healthy love

 through a personal story of dating violence.

-I do think everything has an element of fate, a touch of red string, perhaps.
-But just as life happens to us, we can happen to it.
+Just as life happens to us, I believe we can happen to it.
 We just have to want to.
 (I don’t think it’s a coincidence that purple is the color of good judgment & peace of mind.. :) Each of our stories, just like every purplethread bracelet, is unique.
 It is the choice within each of us that is the same: choose to matter.
 Choose to #threadgood.

 We worked with our friends at Threads of Hope to pick our favorite shades of purple.
 The men, women, and children of the Philippines make them by hand, every single bracelet stitch unique to one another, just like the stories of the people wearing them.